lev2pr0/codecademy-computerscience-projects/README.md

 # Codecademy Computer Science
 `Details of the Computer Science projects and what was learned`

-**Important Note:** Portfolio projects will have it's own repository
+**Important Note:** Portfolio projects referenced will have it's own repository linked instead of file itself

 ## Intro to Programming